carolynngo11/my-react-portfolio/README.md

 ![](https://img.shields.io/badge/License-MIT-blue)

 ## Description
 The objective of this project is to create a React page for my personal portfolio which will be applied to future uses (ex. job application).
-This project expects for the previous portfolio that was created and convert it into a React.
+This project expects for the previous portfolio that was created to be converted it into a React.

 ## Table of Contents